Main Content

 To learn more about kernel model settings, see Kernel Approximation Classifiers.

 16. You can export a compact version of the trained model to the workspace.
-On the Learn tab, click Export, click Export Model and select Export Model.
+In the Export section of the Learn tab, click Export Model and select Export Model.
 In the Export Classification Model dialog box, the check box to include the training data is disabled because kernel approximation models do not store training data.
 In the dialog box, click OK to accept the default variable name.

-17. To examine the code for training this classifier, click Generate Function in the Export section.
+17. To examine the code for training this classifier, on the Learn tab, in the Export section, click Export Model and select Generate Function.
 Because the data set used to train this classifier has more than two classes, the generated code uses the fitcecoc function rather than fitckernel.

 Tip